JS-DevTools/browserify-banner/README.md

 Options
 --------------------------
 #### `file` (string)
 The path of a file to load the banner template from.
 The contents of this file are read and assigned to the `template` option.
-By default, `browserify-banner` will search for a file named "banner.txt", starting in the directory of your bundle's entry file, and crawling up the directory tree from there.
+By default, Browserify Banner will search for a file named "banner.txt", starting in the directory of your bundle's entry file, and crawling up the directory tree from there.

 #### `package` (string or object)
 The path of the package.json file to apply to the banner template.
 Or you can set it to an object that will be applied as-is to the template.
-By default, `browserify-banner` will use the first package.json file that is loaded by Browserify, which is usually the one associated with your bundle's entry file.
+By default, Browserify Banner will use the first package.json file that is loaded by Browserify, which is usually the one associated with your bundle's entry file.

 #### `template` (string)
 A [Lodash template](https://lodash.com/docs/4.16.6#template) that will be used to create your bundle's banner.
 By default, this property is automatically set to the contents of the `file` option, but if you set `template` option, then it overrides the `file` option.